awsdocs/amazon-transcribe-developer-guide/doc_source/API_UpdateVocabularyFilter.md

 Required: No

  ** [VocabularyFilterName](#API_UpdateVocabularyFilter_RequestSyntax) **   <a name="transcribe-UpdateVocabularyFilter-request-VocabularyFilterName"></a>
 The name of the vocabulary filter to update\.
+If you try to update a vocabulary filter with the same name as a previous vocabulary filter you will receive a `ConflictException` error\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`